Container Management

 Containers

 Once Container Profiles are configured and assigned, users can launch containers.
-Each container corresponds to a running instance, visible in the Containers section.
+Each container represents a running instance visible in the Containers section.

 ../../../_static/images/orga/containers/orga_containers_list.png